 Fryingpan River

-The Fryingpan River is a Gold Medal River near Basalt that originates in the Hunter Fryingpan Wilderness.
-This river contains two different parts that are separated by the Ruedi Reservoir.
+The Fryingpan River is a Gold Medal River near Basalt that originates in the Hunter-Fryingpan Wilderness, managed by the White River National Forest.
+This river contains two different parts, separated by the Ruedi Reservoir.
 Catch the biggest trout with Mysis shrimp flies by fishing below the dam, but be forewarned that this area can get very crowded.
 While most anglers head to this location to fish for brown trout, cutthroat, rainbow, and brook trout are also caught in this river.
 Note that, according to Colorado fishing regulations, almost all species of fish, except for brown trout, caught below the dam must be released.

 John Martin Reservoir

-Except for a small corner of northeastern Colorado, the fishing is excellent clear across the state.
-The northwest area is ideal for trout fishing while the southeast is a great place to go crappie and catfish fishing.
-The high mountain lakes of the southwest portion of the state are perfect for cutthroat trout.
-The front range area around Rocky Mountain National Park is a great spot to catch smallmouth bass.
+The northwest area of Colorado is ideal for trout fishing, while the southeast is a great place to fish for crappie and catfish.
+The high mountain lakes of southwestern Colorado are perfect for cutthroat trout.
+The area around Rocky Mountain National Park and Estes Park is a great spot to catch smallmouth bass.

 Camping and Fishing in Colorado